islam-taha/vimrc/sources_non_forked/YouCompleteMe/README.md

 ### I hear that YCM only supports Python 2, is that true?

 **No.** Both the Vim client and the [ycmd server][ycmd] run on Python 2 or 3.
-If you work on a Python 3 project, you may need to set `g:ycm_python_binary_path` to the Python interpreter you use for your project to get completions for that version of Python.
+If you are talking about code completion in a project, you can configure the Python used for your project through a `.ycm_extra_conf.py` file.
+See [the Python Semantic Completion section](#python-semantic-completion) for more details.

 ### On Windows I get `E887: Sorry, this command is disabled, the Python's site module could not be loaded`